xcart/xcart-docs/_pages/kb_en/translation_and_localization/installing_language_packages.md

 1. In your store's Admin area, select **My addons**, then click __View more addons in Marketplace__ to go to the X-Cart Marketplace.
     ![xc5_translations_goto_marketplace.png]({{site.baseurl}}/attachments/ref_NH3w8sSS/xc5_translations_goto_marketplace.png)

 2. Locate the translation you require.
-For example, enter "translation" in the search field to find all translation addons in the Marketplace:
+For example, enter "translation" in the search bar to find all addons of translations in the Marketplace:
     ![xc5_translations_search4translations.png]({{site.baseurl}}/attachments/ref_NH3w8sSS/xc5_translations_search4translations.png)

 3. Install and activate the translations you require like you do with any other addons from the Marketplace.
 See {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.